criccadamus/wow-ui/elvui/fonts/new-fonts.md

 ## Restart the game

-* NOTE: Every time this addon updates will break this edit; make a backup somewhere and readd the fonts and the lines after updating `ElvUI`.
+> Every time this addon updates will break this edit; make a backup somewhere and readd the fonts and the lines after updating `ElvUI`.